opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 ## Feeling unfulfilled by SPA promises?
 Go back to Twig.
 (Dan Blows)

+A way on the front-end JS, CSS, images at the beginning of the request, sends a HTTP request (XHR/AJAX) to the back-end

+## Why SPAs?
+- A way on the front-end JS, CSS, images at the beginning of the request, sends a HTTP request (XHR/AJAX) to the back-end
+- no full page refresh
+- Supposed to be much quicker
+- 'Right tool for the job' - JS on the front-end, PHP on the back-end
+- Division of responsibility == faster development
+- Reusable API - Api -> Mobile App and SPA - easy to add another consumer
+- Easier to debug

+## Why not SPAs?
+- Lots of HTTP requests (400 to load the initial page on one project) == slow front end
+- Blurred responsibilities == tightly coupled teams
+- harder to debug, bugs fall between systems and teams.
+Huge gap between front-end and back-end, passing responsibilites.
+- You can fix these problems in SPAs, but is it worth it?

+## Using Twig as an alternative to an SPA?

 ## BDD Your Symfony Application (Kamil Kokot)

 ## Migrating to Symfony one route at a time (Steve Winter)